garyttierney/poe-superfilter/README.md

 it isn't, it prints an error message and directs the user to the download page to install the tool.
 To use the script, you just need to change the filenames in it to whatever your filter needs and then execute it to recompile your filter.

+# Roadmap

+Things to come, in no particular order:

+* full test suite, to make it easier for collaborators to contribute
+* conditionals: conditional blocks and statements